truthvalidator/TruthValidatorAgent/aisearch/README.md

 ## 🤝 Contributing to Decentralized AI

-We welcome contributions to advance decentralized truth verification:
+We welcome contributions in these areas:
-- Improve search algorithms
+- Search algorithms
-- Enhance RAG capabilities
+- RAG enhancements
-- Develop new evidence analysis models
+- Evidence analysis models
-- Strengthen blockchain integration
+- Blockchain integration

 **Join us in building AI that serves truth, not power.**